My standard rate is $135 per session.

-I am an in-network provider with many Blue Cross Blue Shield (BCBS) plans, including…
+I am an in-network provider with Blue Cross Blue Shield (BCBS).

-If you are covered by one of the plans listed above, I should be able to accept your insurance as an in-network provider.
+If you have BCBS, I should be able to accept your insurance as an in-network provider.
 Because of this, the amount you would pay each session would be lower than my private pay fee.
 This amount is set by your insurance company, based on your specific plan benefits.
 It may be different depending on whether or not you have met your plan’s yearly deductible.

-If you have health insurance but are not covered by one of the Blue Cross Blue Shield plans listed above, you may be eligible to use your health plan’s out-of-network benefits.
+If you have health insurance that is not BCBS, you may be eligible to use your plan’s out-of-network benefits.

-When using out-of-network insurance coverage, you would pay the full private pay rate each session (see below).
+When using out-of-network insurance coverage, you would pay the full standard fee.
 I could then submit the claims to your insurance company.
 Your insurance company would then decide whether or not (and how much) they are willing to reimburse you.

 Learning About Your Insurance Coverage